 If the constructional conditions permit, we recommend the unpressurised and direct Drain-Back system.
 The water in the store is supplied directly and without heat exchanger to the solar panels, heated and then stratified into the store.
 This considerably increases the efficiency of the solar collectors and the entire utilisation of the installation.
 Since the system is unpressurised, components which would otherwise be required are not necessary, such as the expansion tank, pressure relief valve, pressure gauge and heat exchanger.
 The Solaris solar panels are only filled if there is enough heat from the sun and if the thermal store can absorb heat.
 The fully-automatic control system controls the system independently to provide optimum utilisation of the solar energy.
 If the sunshine is insufficient, or if the solar thermal store does not need any more heat, the feed pump switches off and the entire solar system drains into the thermal store.
 The addition of antifreeze agents is not required since the panel surface is not filled with water when the system is not operating.
 This is a further plus from the environmental perspective.
 The principle functions only if the connection pipes in the building and on the roof are installed with a constant gradient.
 If this is not possible, the pressurised solar system is the optimum alternative.

 Individual heat generators will each bear a product label.
 The efficiency of a heating system depends not only on the heat generator, but on several components.
 That is why the combination or package label was introduced.
-This covers the heat generator plus other components such as the controller, cylinders, solar thermal systems and/or an additional heat generator.
+This covers the heat generator plus other components such as the control, cylinders, solar thermal systems and/or an additional heat generator.
 The combination label is calculated from the efficiency values of the individual appliances and devices.
 Hooking up a solar thermal system is the most effective way to reach a higher overall system efficiency class.